rickyota/CSML/README.md

 ## Description
-Return segmented images of fluorescent images, inferred by FCN classifier optimized by training images.
+Return segmented images of fluorescent ones, inferred by FCN classifier optimized by training images.

 ## Usage of Software